NathanBurgessDev/tabletop-war-game-helper/Project Proposal/main.typ

 == Introduction
 Tabletop Wargaming is a popular hobby but, with a high barrier to entry, it remains niche and inaccessible to many.
 The rules to tabletop wargames can be complex and difficult to learn.
 This can be daunting for new players putting them off the hobby as well as causing arguments between seasoned players over different rules interpretations.

-The most popular wargaming systems are produced by _Games Workshop_ #cite("gw-size").
-One of their more popular systems, _Warhammer 40k_, has a core rulebook of 60 pages #cite("40k-rules") and the simplified version of another game system, _Kill Team_, is a rather dense three page spread #cite("kt-lite-rules").
+The most popular wargaming systems are produced by _Games Workshop_ @gw-size.
+One of their more popular systems, _Warhammer 40k_, has a core rulebook of 60 pages @40k-rules and the simplified version of another game system, _Kill Team_, is a rather dense three page spread #cite("kt-lite-rules").

 Video games help on-board new players by having the rules of the game enforced by the game itself.
 This project aims to bring this experience to tabletop wargaming, specifically the _Kill Team Lite_ #cite("kt-lite-rules")  system.
 This is because the _Kill Team Lite_ rules are publically available from _Games Workshop's_ website and it is designed to be played on a smaller scale to other wargames, making it a good candidate for a proof of concept.